donnachaforde/donnachaforde.github.io/blogs+posts/jvm-performance-tuning/Java Performance Tuning - Part I - JVM Concepts.md

 Here I explain the Java’s approach to managed memory, garbage collection and the design approach underpinning the HotSpot generational memory model and generation garbage collection.

 ### Managed Memory
-Most Java programmers will understand that Java supports a ‘managed’ memory model, which means that Java automatically manages memory allocated on the heap.
-In other words, memory allocated by the programmer when instantiating objects (with the new operator) is automatically de-allocated by the JVM when they are no longer needed (i.e. no longer referenced).
+Most Java programmers will understand that Java supports a _managed memory model_, which means that Java automatically releases memory allocated on the heap.
+In other words, memory allocated by the programmer when instantiating objects (with the `new operator`) is automatically de-allocated by the JVM when they are no longer needed (i.e. no longer referenced).

-This contrasts with the C++ memory model where every object allocated on the heap with the new operator must be explicitly de-allocated with the delete operator.
+This contrasts with the C++ memory model where every object allocated on the heap with the `new operator` must be explicitly de-allocated with the `delete operator`.

 The goal of Java here is to avoid classic memory management issues seen in languages like C++, as follows:
 * Memory Leaks – memory not freed and the reference lost.
 * Dangling References – Memory de-allocated before all users (threads) have finished using it.